 For me, it’s also a way of enriching my writing, and it may even contribute towards an illustrated book in the future.
 My drawing and my writing always went together when I was a child.
 (I have fond memories of my religious knowledge teachers giving me lined textbooks with blank inserts to draw on for the Bible stories that I was tasked to write every week.)
 I see no reason why the two shouldn’t meet again.

 Let’s not treat this as a sneak preview of my next book though.
 I’m not making a commitment to one just yet; it’s early days.
-It’s been decades since I last practised drawing, and I need to evolve first.

 For now, keep an open mind, and enjoy the drawings as they are.